ivanviyachki/google-drive-product-sales/README.md

-# WooDrive - Sell Digital Products via Google Drive
+# WooDrive - Sell Google Drive Digital Products via WooCommerce

 WooDrive is a powerful WooCommerce extension that seamlessly integrates with Google Drive, allowing you to effortlessly sell digital products such as courses, e-books, photos, and more directly from your WooCommerce store.